|8th Five Year Plan (Vol-2)||<<

 imperative to provide increasing opportunities lo youth to develop their functional capabilities covering a variety of actions for development, training and utilisation of youth potential, making them economically productive and socially purposeful.
 Though a number of youth welfare schemes have been conceived at the higher level, there is a need to have a participative and decentralised framework tor the youth in the nation-building enterprise.
 This should cover their participation in literacy, family welfare and asset-creating activities.

 11.14.2 Sports is a manifestation of the competitive nature of the play element in human life whose promotion has cohesive impact on health, productivity and social harmony.
 It is an activity in which persons of all ages can engage hut the peak period in the sports also occurs in the young age with a gradual decline thereafter.
-The two activities in Youth Affairs & Sports sector, therefore, reflect the holistic nature of this area of human endeavour and are logically dealt with jointly.
+The two activities in Youth Affairs and Sports sector, therefore, reflect the holistic nature of this area of human endeavour and are logically dealt with jointly.

 Plan Performance Review (1985-92)